-- Children do not have unsupervised access to the kitchen. - At least one member of staff has an in-date Food Hygiene Certificate. - All staff follow the guidelines of "Safer Food Better Business". - Claire Penfold and those members of staff responsible for food preparation understand the principles of Hazard Analysis and Critical Control Point (HACCP) as it applies to the business. - A senior member of staff supervisor/business manager/room leader carries out daily opening and closing checks on the kitchen to ensure standards are met consistently. - All staff are responsible for food preparation and serving they follow good hygiene practice - All surfaces are clean and non-porous. - There are separate facilities for hand-washing and for washing up. - Cleaning materials and other dangerous materials are stored out of children's reach.
+- Children do not have unsupervised access to the kitchen. - At least one member of staff has an in-date Food Hygiene Certificate. - All staff follow the guidelines of "Safer Food Better Business". - Tina Walker and those members of staff responsible for food preparation understand the principles of Hazard Analysis and Critical Control Point (HACCP) as it applies to the business.

-- When children take part in cooking activities, they: - are supervised at all times - are given good hygiene practice - are kept away from hot surfaces and hot water - do not have unsupervised access to electrical equipment
+- A supervisor/deputy carries out daily opening and closing checks on the kitchen to ensure standards are met consistently. - All staff are responsible for food preparation and serving they follow good hygiene practice - All surfaces are clean and non-porous. - There are separate facilities for hand-washing and for washing up. - Cleaning materials and other dangerous materials are stored out of children's reach. - When children take part in cooking activities, they: - are supervised at all times - are given good hygiene practice - are kept away from hot surfaces and hot water - do not have unsupervised access to electrical equipment